Python-SIP/sip/doc/c_api.rst

     :param state:
         the state of the returned C/C++ instance is returned via this pointer.
     :param user_state:
-        the state of the returned C/C++ instance is returned via this pointer.
+        any additional state of the returned C/C++ instance is returned via this pointer.
     :param iserr:
         the error flag is passed and updated via this pointer.
     :return: